-We’re wrapping up our list of best MMORPGs you should be playing right now with Final Fantasy XIV.
+Next up on our list of the best MMORPGs you should be playing right now is Final Fantasy XIV.
 AKA one of the best redemption stories in the history of gaming.
 The first version of the game launched in 2010 and was almost universally loathed by critics and players alike.
 That version was eventually canned a couple of years later and replaced with a far superior one subtitled A Realm Reborn.
 The version we all know and love today.

 Final Fantasy XIV has been doing well for quite a while now but it was only over the past year or so that the hype surrounding the game reached truly massive proportions.
 This was in no small part thanks to the recent events surrounding Blizzard and the mass exodus of WoW players to other MMORPGs.
 One of which happened to be Final Fantasy XIV.

 Despite the rather steep price, FF XIV is definitely worth checking out, especially now.
 The latest expansion, Shadowbringers, has been doing very well and there’s a new one called Endwalker coming up on November 23rd.